apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 ## What is a Resource

 The Resource is one of the central parts of Sling.
 Extending from JCR's *Everything is Content*, Sling assumes *Everthing is a Resource*.
-Thus Sling is maintaining a virtual tree of resources, which is a merger of the actual contents in the JCR Repository and resources provided by so called resource providers.
+Thus Sling is maintaining a virtual tree of resources, which is a merger of the actual contents by so called resource providers (one of them usually the JCR Resource Provider).
 By doing this Sling fits very well in the paradigma of the REST architecture.

 ### Resource Properties

-Resources have a number of essentiall properties:
+Resources have a number of essential properties:

 | Property | Description |
 |---|---|